Bandy X. Lee: Comments and work related to Donald Trump

 In April 2017, Lee hosted a meeting at Yale University medical school to discuss the ethics of speaking about the dangers of Donald Trump.
 The assembled psychiatrists decided they had a "duty to warn".
-Following the conference, in an interview with Salon in May 2017, Lee stated that Trump suffered from mental impairments and due to his holding the office of president, the issues amount to a "state of emergency" and that "our survival as a species may be at stake", She also discussed her views that link what she sees as increasing inequality in the United States to a deterioration in collective mental health.
-Later in 2017, she was the editor of The Dangerous Case of Donald Trump, a book of essays alleging that Trump suffers from psychological problems that make him dangerous.
+After the conference, in a May 2017 interview with Salon, Lee said that Trump suffered from mental impairments and due to his holding the presidency, the situation amounted to a "state of emergency", saying, "our survival as a species may be at stake".
+She also discussed her views that link what she sees as increasing inequality in the United States to a deterioration in collective mental health.
+Later in 2017, she edited The Dangerous Case of Donald Trump, a book of essays alleging that Trump has psychological problems that make him dangerous.
 After the book's publication, she reported receiving thousands of threatening messages by letter, telephone, and on social media that included death threats.

-In December 2017, she met 12 members of the United States Congress (11 Democrats, 1 Republican) to give them her opinion on Trump's psychological dangers, in which she reportedly argued that he was "unraveling".
+In December 2017, she met 12 members of the United States Congress (11 Democrats, 1 Republican) to give them her opinion on Trump's psychological dangers, and reportedly said he was "unraveling".
 In a letter to the New England Journal of Medicine, Jeffrey Lieberman, past president of the APA, argued that Lee and her co-authors were guilty of a "misguided and dangerous morality".
 Lee says that Lieberman was instrumental to shutting down what had by that time become "the number one topic of national discussion", while simultaneously himself violating the Goldwater rule.

-Lee says that when meeting with lawmakers, she was adhering to the American Psychiatric Association's guideline, which precedes the Goldwater rule and which urges psychiatrists "to serve society by advising and consulting with the executive, legislative, and judiciary branches of the government."
+Lee says that when meeting with lawmakers, she was adhering to the American Psychiatric Association's guideline, which precedes the Goldwater rule and urges psychiatrists "to serve society by advising and consulting with the executive, legislative, and judiciary branches of the government."
 In an interview she also said, "whenever the Goldwater rule is mentioned, we should also refer to the Declaration of Geneva, established by the World Medical Association 25 years earlier, which mandates physicians to speak up if there are humanitarian reasons to do so.
 This Declaration was created in response to the experience of Nazism."